tholden/dynareOBC/README.md

  * **Advanced options**
     * CompileSimulationCode
          Compiles the code used for simulating the base model, without the bound.
 May speed up long simulations.
+    * OrderOverride=1|2|3
+		 Overrides the order of approximation set within the call to stoch_simul.
     * Bypass
          Ignores all non-differentiabilities in the model.
 Useful for debugging.
     * NoCleanup